> Folk Music > Songs > The Dying Sailor to His Shipmates

 The Dying Sailor to His Shipmates

 Paul Clayton sang The Dying Sailor to His Shipmates in 1956 on his Tradition album Whaling and Sailing Songs from the Days of Moby Dick.
-He commented in his sleeve notes:
+He noted:

 Nothing in shipboard life stirred the whaler's emotions like a burial at sea.
 A whaling log will contain numerous entries concerning the stale of a sick man, and then, one day, a brief note is written giving an account of his burial, perhaps with a cross or coffin drawn in the section normally reserved for whales sighted and taken.
 I recovered this song from a journal kept on the ship ‘Lucy Ann’, of Wilmington, Delaware, on a whaling voyage out of New Bedford front 1837 to 1839.